quangd42/viet-corpus/README.md

 ### Introduction

-This CLI tool is a thin wrapper around [genkey](https://github.com/semilin/genkey).
+This CLI tool is a wrapper around [genkey](https://github.com/semilin/genkey).
 The goal is to create a corpora .json file from a corpus text file that contains Vietnamese, for keyboard layout analysis and generation using [genkey](https://github.com/semilin/genkey).

 ### Installation